Boaz Solossa

 Boaz Theofilus Erwin Solossa (born 16 March 1986) is an Indonesian professional footballer who plays as a forward for Liga 2 club Persipura Jayapura.
-He is considered one of the greatest Indonesian players of all time.
+He is considered to be one of the greatest Indonesian players of all time.

 Club career

 Early career

-Boaz began his junior career by playing at the amateur club PS Putra Yohan in 1999 to 2000.
-Then he moved to Perseru Serui from 2000 to 2001.
+Boaz began his junior career by playing at amateur club PS Putra Yohan in 1999 to 2000.
+He then spent a year at Perseru Serui from 2000 to 2001.

-Boaz was summoned in the Papua PON Team to be competed in the 16th National Sports Week in Indonesia.
-At that time, he was only 17 years old.
-His talent finally came to Peter Withe, the coach of the Indonesian National Team at the time, and took him to the 2004 Tiger Cup when he was 18 years old.
+A 17-year old Boaz was called up to the Papua PON Team to be play in the 16th National Sports Week.
+His talent was finally recognized by national team coach Peter Withe, who selected him for the 2004 Tiger Cup when he was 18 years old.

 Persipura Jayapura

 Boaz signed his first professional contract with Persipura Jayapura in 2005.
-Since then, he has emerged as the most influential player at the club and even served as captain of the team after the departure of Eduard Ivakdalam.
+Since then, he emerged as a highly influential player at the club and even served as captain of the team after the departure of Eduard Ivakdalam.
+He is seen as a club legend by Persipura fans.

-Until 10 August, Boaz scored 207 goals from 311 official matches with Persipura and made him the club's all-time top scorer along with various individual awards.
-In addition, he also brought Persipura to win the top division of Indonesia's professional football league four times in the 2005, 2009, 2011 and 2013 seasons.
+He is Persipura Jayapura's all time record goalscorer and has helped them to win the top division of Indonesia's professional football league four times in the 2005, 2009, 2011 and 2013 seasons.

-He has never strengthened other clubs in Indonesia other than Persipura despite being offered a higher salary from rival clubs.
-According to him, Persipura was like a second home for him and had become his extended family.
-But when Indonesia's professional football competition was halted due to FIFA sanctions from 2015 to 2016, he accepted an offer from Borneo FC to play in a non-official tournament because Persipura decided to temporarily disband.
+Despite having played for other Papua-based clubs, Boaz holds Persipura as his second home as well as his extended family.
+But when Indonesia's professional football competition was halted due to FIFA sanctions from 2015 to 2016, he accepted an offer from Borneo FC to play in a non-official tournament because Persipura had decided to temporarily disband.
 At the beginning of the 2018 season, he returned to play for Borneo FC only for the 2018 Presidential Cup pre-season tournament.

 In July 2021, Boaz and teammate Yustinus Pae were released by Persipura, due to disciplinary issues.

-Boaz has made 359 appearances and scored 225 goals in all competitions for Persipura.
+He would return to Persipura in 2024 after stints at other Indonesian-Papuan clubs.
+Till date, Boaz has made 359 appearances and scored 225 goals in all competitions for Persipura.